 I'm Martin, a 52-year-old man living in a village called Oldland Common, between Bristol and Bath.
-Have lived here for ten years; it's the birthplace of Sir Alfred Bernard Lovell, the famous astronomer and where sportsmen Ian Holloway and Marcus Trescothick went to secondary school.
+Have lived here for twelve years; it's the birthplace of Sir Alfred Bernard Lovell, the famous astronomer and where sportsmen Ian Holloway and Marcus Trescothick went to secondary school.

 Originally, the plan was for me to join the police force.
 I had the height (and the feet!) but not the qualifications and after enrolling onto a pre-police course at college, I then found a summer job that lasted five years and the police dream was shelved.
 A series of sales & account management jobs followed selling such diverse stuff as sweets, kitchens, labels, wine and advertising.
 I also ran a petrol station for three years too on the A30 between Sherborne and Yeovil.

 Moving to Bristol, I became a courier and worked on the BBC show "Casualty" for three years as well as delivering DX mail for some blue chip companies, a role I still do now.
 I had a spell working for Yeovil Town FC and the last three years have seen me also become an Opta Sports stadium analyst.